Rare-Event Simulation of Outage Probability in GSC/MRC Systems under Rician Fading: Estimation Methods: Independent Fading with Identical Scattering Power

 The authors \cite{benrachedSumOrderStatistics2018} prove that, for independent $\rs{X}_i, \; i=1,\ldots,M$, if when $\gamma_{\mathrm{th}}\to 0$, the bounded relative error property holds.
 We can easily verify that the assumption holds in the case of Rician fading.

 \paragraph{Partition Importance Sampling}

-For our particular problem setting, we can utilize the fact that the sum of non-central chi-squares is again a non-central chi-square.
+For our particular problem setting, we can utilize the fact that the sum of non-central chi-squares is again a non-central chi-square to construct a selection sampling method.
 To the best of our knowledge, this is a novel method.
+Note that the selection sampling framework (1) does not guarantee the existence of some event $\mathcal{S}_1$ implied by $\mathcal{S}$, with probability available in closed-form, and simultaneously meaningfully close to the outage probability, nor (2) does it provide an efficient sampler in case of existence of such a set.
 For the sake of brevity, we will first assume that $M=2m$ and $\mu_i=\mu$ for $i=1,2,\ldots,M$.

 Consider the event with probability $\ell_2=\mathbb{P}(\mathcal{S}_2)$.
+So instead of just forcing every power gain to be less than the threshold, two non-overlapping sums are.
 Clearly, $\mathcal{S}_2$ implies $\mathcal{S}_1$, the fact that reduces the variance further.
 Hence, the bounded relative error result still holds.
 Due to independence and equivariance, we can write $\ell_2$ in closed form

-To sample from the truncated distribution to $\mathcal{S}_2$, an acceptance-rejection algorithm \cite[Sec 3.1.5]{kroese2013handbook} is used.
+To sample from the truncated distribution to $\mathcal{S}_2$, which is not a standard one, an acceptance-rejection algorithm \cite[Sec 3.1.5]{kroese2013handbook} is used.
 Given the event $\mathcal{S}_2$ occurs, the set of the first $m$ random variables is independent from the second.
 Hence the sets can be sampled independently.

 Given $\mathcal{S}_2$ occurs, the first $m$ random variables follow the truncated distribution with the joint PDF The proposal distribution is the uniform distributions over the simplices $\{\sum_{i=1}^m x_i\leq \gamma_{\mathrm{th}},\; x_i\geq 0\}$.
 The proposal density is given by Bounding the ratio of the densities is closely related to the problem of finding the mode of the non-central chi-square distribution.
 We consider two cases based on the size of the mean.